Sukhoi jet has belly landing in Iceland

 At the final stage of a test flight to evaluate the Sukhoi Superjet 100’s automatic landing system on Sunday, the aircraft “touched the runway with retracted landing gear,” Sukhoi Civil Aircraft said in a statement.

-One certification center expert injured his leg during evacuation, but the other four people aboard were unharmed, the statement said.
+One certification centre expert injured his leg during evacuation, but the other four people aboard were unharmed, the statement said.

 Sukhoi is currently looking at debt restructuring options to support the Superjet program, which it expects to break even in 2015.